Taytay, Rizal: Medical and health care

 The provision of primary health care is being undertaken by the Municipal Health Office which provides medical services to the Municipals five barangays.
 Taytay has seven health units with a total of 40 Barangay Health Centers.
-These are commonly staffed of doctors, nurses, dentists, midwives, etc. Only Taytay Emergency Hospital which is based at the Office of Municipal Health Officer at the Municipal Hall has daily schedule of medical services from Mondays through Sundays, 24 hrs a day.
+These are commonly staffed of doctors, nurses, dentists, midwives, etc. Only Taytay Emergency Hospital which is based at the Office of Municipal Health Officer at the Municipal Hall has daily schedule of 24/7 medical services.
 The other units are on scheduled basis.

 The services offered by these hospitals and clinics to the municipal and provincial residents include out-patient treatment, child delivery, EENT treatment, surgery, internal medicine, pediatric, obstetrics and gynecological treatment and diagnosis of social diseases.

-Some of the hospitals in Taytay are Taytay Emergency Hospital and Manila East Medical Center(MEMC) and the new Taytay Doctors Hospital.
+Some of the hospitals in Taytay are Taytay Emergency Hospital and Manila East Medical Center (MEMC), Taytay Doctors Hospital, and the Rizal Provincial Hospital System (RPHS) - Taytay Annex.